Tusharsingh-sublime/newL2B/README.md

 ### **2. User Schema**

-The User schema represents the end-user responsible for managing leads and tracking targets.
+The User schema represents the end-user responsible for managing leads and Follow ups.
 Each user is linked to specific business roles.

 #### User Schema Fields